haesleinhuepf/napari-manual-split-and-merge-labels/README.md

 This is a decommissioned napari plugin.
-The code has been moded to [napari-segment-blobs-and-things-with-membranes](https://github.com/haesleinhuepf/napari-segment-blobs-and-things-with-membranes).
+The code has been moved to [napari-segment-blobs-and-things-with-membranes](https://github.com/haesleinhuepf/napari-segment-blobs-and-things-with-membranes).

 You can still install this plugin to napari as described below.
 It was last tested with napari 0.4.11.